itsmattsoria/ms2016/climbing-log.md

   + Black one behind the tower, with a sizable overhang — got to the overhang fine, couldn't stick the move on the overhang.
 Should try again.
 - 5.10D - Onsight
   + On the short wall.
 Felt strong on this, was fun!

+#### 12.14.16 - FA
+- 5.10B - Onsight
+  + White one with the long turd start, which was fun, but the rest was pretty vertical and boring
+- 5.10C - Redpoint
+  + The red one, my favorite!
+So much mindful moves, manteling, and splits and balancing — ugh, my favorite!
+- 5.10B
+  + Yellow one in the corner, sliped on the very last move!!!
+Pretty fun though.
+- 5.11A
+  + Blue one with the gnarly big donut on the overhang.
+This was really fun.
+Took three times — once I slipped and I know I can get through that, then at the overhang, which after doing it, I think I can get through it too, and then once at the top, which was from just being pumped.